Decidedly Inconvenient: Joint Accounts and POD Accounts

 Almost every day, a prospective client calls to say that a sibling was added to Mom’s bank account, either as a joint tenant or as the pay-on-death beneficiary, solely for “convenience” purposes so he or she could pay estate expenses and that it was Mom’s intention that the remaining funds be distributed equally to all of her children.
 Naturally, the sibling who was added to the account does not share this view (which is the reason for the phone call).
 Invariably, the sibling who was added is the one who lives closest to Mom so it is simple for him to rationalize and justify keeping all of the money – even when that is not what Mom wanted – because “I was the one helping out.”
 In this way, the elderly Mom accidentally sows the seeds of estate litigation by adding Son to her account to avoid probate.

-My overwhelming experience after 20+ years of estate litigation is that elderly person – especially widows and widowers – frequently add a child to an account to avoid probate, which it does, but they do so without understanding the ramifications of the designation.
-Widow Mom will simply go to the bank and tell the bank representative that she wants to add Son to her account so Son can help pay bills.
-The bank representative hears – “add Son to my account to he can help me pay bills” – and then completes the paperwork without explaining or perhaps even understanding the legal importance of and the distinction between the designations.
+My overwhelming experience after 20+ years of estate litigation is that elderly people – especially widows and widowers – frequently add a child to an account to avoid probate, which it does, but they do so without understanding the ramifications of the designation.
+Widow Mom will simply go to the bank and tell the bank representative that she wants to add her Son to her account so her Son can help pay bills.
+The bank representative hears – “add Son to my account so he can help me pay bills” – and then completes the paperwork without explaining or perhaps even understanding the legal importance of and the distinction between the designations.

 Joint Account vs. Pay-On-Death Accounts

-Joint accounts and pay-on-death (“POD”) accounts are similar because upon the death of the owner, all title and ownership pass to another individual whether that individual is the joint tenant or the designated, pay-on-death beneficiary and both a joint account and a POD account avoid probate; however, the similarities end there.
+Joint accounts and pay-on-death (“POD”) accounts are similar because, upon the death of the owner, all title and ownership pass to another individual whether that individual is the joint tenant or the designated, pay-on-death beneficiary and both a joint account and a POD account avoid probate; however, the similarities end there.

 A joint account is an account where more than one person owns it and each owner has equal rights and access to the account from the moment the joint tenancy is created.
 For example, Mom adds Son as a joint tenant on her checking account so Son can help Mom pay bills.
 The account is titled “Mom and Son” or “Mom or Son.”
 All of the money that is deposited into the account is Mom’s money, but Son can write checks and withdraw funds from the account during Mom’s lifetime.
 Upon Mom’s death, the entire balance passes to Son outright.